 So, to George Cairns for running 20:08:50, Stephen Cant for 21:51:45 and possibly even Peter Duggan for 22:15:50, I say well done for achieving what we expected of you! ;-)

-So I ran 50+ miles with blistered soles, a good deal further with some nasty, nasty chafing (no intention of discussing this further here, but it wasn’t nipple chafe!) and my quads finally took such a beating that I could barely sit down or stand up unaided, but I survived Sunday’s prizegiving (where Dario called me up to receive my finishers’ goblet with a memorable remark about my medical records being ready at the Kinlochleven checkpoint if required), drove to work at Duror and North Ballachulish on Monday and find myself feeling almost human again as I write these final paragraphs just a week after the start of the big race.
+So I ran 50+ miles with blistered soles, a good deal further with some nasty chafing I’m not discussing further here, and my quads finally took such a beating that I could barely sit down or stand up unaided, but I survived Sunday’s prizegiving (where Dario called me up to receive my finishers’ goblet with a memorable remark about my medical records being ready at the Kinlochleven checkpoint if required), drove to work at Duror and North Ballachulish on Monday and find myself feeling almost human again as I write these final paragraphs just a week after the start of the big race.
 The whole thing’s been an almost overwhelming experience, with the ‘almost’ possibly becoming superfluous on Thursday 28 June after school broke up for the summer and I finally found myself at home with the time and space to contemplate the enormity of it all.
 As I wrote to Dario that day, ‘it messes with your head as well as your body’, and perhaps nothing will ever be quite the same (in the best possible sense) again.

 To those who need an answer to the burning question (?), I can only quote my response of 26 June to the announcement of next year’s date in the Race Forum: